mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 ```

 Like with `*args`, `**kwargs` is a convention that we follow in the Python world.
-The parameter could have any other name, as long as it had the two asterisks on its left.
+The parameter can have any other name, as long as it has the two asterisks on its left.

 `*args` and `**kwargs` can be present in the same function signature but the variable positional arguments must always come first.
 When it comes to ordering parameters, it is also worth mentioning that `*args` must come after all other positional arguments and `**kwargs` must be the last parameter of your function signature.